micahkepe/blog/content/tmux-config/index.md

 +++

-`tmux` is a beast of a tool that I found to be indispensable for my personal developer workflow, but there's a few things that I have added to my `tmux` configuration to enhance the out-of-the-box experience.
+`tmux` is a beast of a tool that I found to be indispensable for my personal developer workflow, but there are a few things that I have added to my `tmux` configuration to enhance the out-of-the-box experience.

 <!-- more -->